-As I embarked upon the three quotes challenge, I had originally opined on sharing quotes from the lives of three people viz.
-“Mahatma Gandhi, Albert Einstein and Isaac Asimov”.
+As I embarked upon the three quotes challenge (the previous post can be found here), I had originally opined on sharing quotes from the lives of three people viz.
+“Mahatma Gandhi, Albert Einstein, and Isaac Asimov”.
 However, I decided to forego with the thought and pursued three renown quotes.
-Therewith spreading awareness on people giving unwarranted advice, and the notion that we cannot always blame ourselves for the wrong doings, believing that universe at times has its own plans.
+Therewith spreading awareness on people giving unwarranted advice, and the notion that we cannot always blame ourselves for the wrongdoings, believing that the universe at times has its own plans.

 “Violence is the last refuge of the incompetence.”

 In the parlance of the aforesaid, there lays emphasis on passion and obsession.
 When passion transforms into obsession, man loses his sense of rationality.
 Thus failing to differentiate between right and wrong, his conscience deflects while indulging in violence.
 His arrogance takes better of him and he starts seeking pleasure from the suffering of others.
 In process turning towards extremism and harming people in manners possible.

 The incompetence of the said individual(s) is not limited to the absence of rationality and wisdom.
 Therefore on exhaustion of their available arsenal and failure to convince a people, he invariably submits to aggression and/or violence as a last resort.
 Whereas, a competent person avoids unnecessary use of aggression, owing to his ability to resolve a problem with his skills and intellect.
 However, a learned person would never succumb to his aggressive self, whether verbal, emotional or physical.